Inclusion-Focused Sponsored Grants & Awards

 In 2016-2017, the Graduate School received several grants in support of academic diversity initiatives at Cornell.
 In October 2016, the National Science Foundation (NSF) awarded $5.9 million in funding for three new projects, including one involving Cornell in an alliance with 9 other U.S. universities to develop, build, and test the impact of a “networked improvement community” focused on enhancing graduate student experiences at a variety of institutions with the goal of reducing the negative interest in faculty careers.
 The universities—Cornell, Iowa State University, Boston University, Howard University, Michigan State University, Northwestern University, University of Buffalo, University of Georgia, University of Maryland College Park, and University of Texas at Arlington—participants in the national Center for the Integration of Research, Teaching, and Learning (CIRTL) Network, will receive nearly $2 million collectively over five years for this project, with Cornell’s Graduate School receiving approximately $100,000 of that total (under NSF Grant No. 1647094).
 (More details about the CIRTL AGEP Alliance.)

 The National Science Foundation also issued its first-ever awards for its new INCLUDES (Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science) program in 2016.
-These awards—totaling nearly $14 million—will support multiple projects aimed at enhancing U.S. leadership in science and engineering by broadening participation in the fields of science, technology, engineering, and mathematics (STEM).
-The Graduate School is participating in a project titled “CIRTL INCLUDES – Toward an Alliance to Prepare a National Faculty for Broadening Success of Underrepresented 2-Year and 4-year STEM Students,” headed out of University of Wisconsin-Madison (under NSF Grant No. 1649199).
-Sara Xayarath Hernández, associate dean for inclusion and student engagement, and Colleen McLinn, director of CIRTL at Cornell, are “action partners” for this project and attended the INCLUDES kickoff summit in Washington, D.C.
+These awards—totaling nearly $14 million—support multiple projects aimed at enhancing U.S. leadership in science and engineering by broadening participation in the fields of science, technology, engineering, and mathematics (STEM).
+The Graduate School is participated in a project titled “CIRTL INCLUDES – Toward an Alliance to Prepare a National Faculty for Broadening Success of Underrepresented 2-Year and 4-year STEM Students,” headed out of University of Wisconsin-Madison (under NSF Grant No. 1649199).
+Sara Xayarath Hernández, associate dean for inclusion and student engagement, and Colleen McLinn, executive director of CIRTL at Cornell, were “action partners” for this project and attended the INCLUDES kickoff summit in Washington, D.C.
 February 2017 and a Social Equity Retreat for project partners at Northwestern University in September 2017.